laravel/docs/authentication.md

         return view('auth.confirm-password');
     })->middleware(['auth'])->name('password.confirm');

-As you might expect, the view that is returned by this route should have a form containing an `password` field.
+As you might expect, the view that is returned by this route should have a form containing a `password` field.
 In addition, feel free to include text within the view that explains that the user is entering a protected area of the application and must confirm their password.

 #### Confirming The Password